BeeBombshell/My-DevOps-Learnings/2_Computer_Networking.md

 - You can then download emails, perform actions such as deleting, etc.

 > NOTE: The other items, such as the sent items, or drafts aren't sync using this protocol (POP).

+**IMAP**

+- Internet Message Access Protocol
+- Allows us to view emails on different devices.
+- Emails will be kept on servers forever.
+- Local copies will be available.